Engaging with Your Audience on Stage

 Seasoned musicians will know that eye contact within the audience is key.
 This gets your audience to participate and is the best way of engaging with them during a performance.

 Eye contact is the most important part of any gig or show.
 Have a quick scan of the audience and see who is having a good time.
 You don’t have to stare at them but just maintain eye contact for a second or two.
-See if you can smile or show appreciation for them in that moment and you can build a deeper connection with your fans.
+See if you can smile or show appreciation for them at that moment and you can build a deeper connection with your fans.

 Once you can maintain eye contact with an audience you can maintain that 2-way flow of energy that the crowd gives out.
 By engaging with your audience in this way, you are showing them that you love what they are doing.